-If you aren’t sure where to start, we’ve got a few of our favorites to help.
+If you aren’t sure where to start, we’ve compiled a list of the best Barbie doll houses.
 We’ve also answered some questions you might have about how to choose the right one.
 Let’s take a look.

 1. Barbie Glam Getaway House: Best Travel House

 Your first impression of Barbie houses might be enormous Dream House style toys, but our first Barbie House is a compact, portable house.
 If you don’t have a lot of space, this one might be a lifesaver.

 It measures 19 x 5.5 x 12.8 inches and weighs about a pound.
 It has a kitchenette, bedroom, and bathroom that all fold out.
 It doesn’t come with a Barbie doll, but it does have a teapot and pan, dining dishes, and a few bedroom accessories including an alarm clock and pillow.
 For the bathroom, there’s a hair dryer and a perfume bottle.
 The final touch is a vase of flowers.

 When you need to clean up, all the pieces fold up neatly into the house for storage.
 Some of the pieces are very small, so if your child is younger than four, they might be a choking hazard.
 The outside scenes are painted cardboard, and the plastic might not survive a particularly energetic child.